-For most of the history of civilization the state - the central government which rules over people or peoples - has been relatively distant and weak.
-This may sound strange to us today, used to ideas of despotic tyranny and feudal rule, but the actual ability of the governments in ancient and medieval times to be able to control and command the lives of their subjects was limited.
+For most of the history of civilization, the state—the central government that rules over people or peoples—has been relatively distant and weak.
+This may sound strange to us today, but the actual ability of the governments in ancient and medieval times to be able to control and command the lives of their subjects was limited.
 Most of their subjects lived the lives of peasants, undisturbed and un-bothered except for the occasional tax collector, mostly self-governing or governed by a lord or other figure who was certainly not part of the great behemoth that we would call "the state".
-Nowadays, governments have vast social arms with social services, disability and old age protections, childhood protections, public medicine, work regulations, hosts of regulations on commerce and trade, centralized economic institutions, public works administrations, vast collections of courts, centralized police forces, intelligence agencies, and vast armies which in times of war can call on the blood tax for every citizen, fueled by hosts of taxes which reach each and every individual directly, and staffed by sprawling bureaucracies run on an impersonal, rational, and scientific - if not always efficient - basis.
+Nowadays, governments have vast social arms with social services, disability and old age protections, childhood protections, public medicine, work regulations, hosts of regulations on commerce and trade, centralized economic institutions, public works administrations, vast collections of courts, centralized police forces, intelligence agencies, and vast armies.
+In times of war, these arms of government can call on the blood tax for every citizen, fueled by hosts of taxes that reach each and every individual directly, and staffed by sprawling bureaucracies run on an impersonal, rational, and scientific—if not always efficient—basis.

 This book isn't really textbook in the sense of being a relatively blasé project which aims for consensus, and the author extensively draws upon his work and seeks to counter previously existing historical claims and demonstrate that they are false; the Fronde is an example.
 Collins says that most historians have traditionally said that it happened in Paris and then spread to the countryside, and then proceeds to take the opposite view and states so explicitly.
 This isn't a flaw, but it really doesn't make it a traditional textbook, which aims to steer clear of mentioning any such historiographical disputes.

 The overall thesis propounded by this book is that although there were tremendous changes for the French state in the early modern era, the state was still fundamentally operating under the same principles of organization as in previous years, although increasingly towards the end of the 18th century this started to change.
-It was still a state which was based heavily upon personal connections, and the idea of "absolutism" - that the king could do whatever he so wished, that he was completely absolutely in his authority - was essentially royalist propaganda which has been exaggerated by historians : conversely the state was still one which was designed for the interests of the French landed elites, which stayed true up until the very end when it collapsed under financial pressure in 1789.
+It was still a state which was based heavily upon personal connections, and the idea of "absolutism" —that the king could do whatever he so wished, that he was completely absolutely in his authority—was essentially royalist propaganda which has been exaggerated by historians: conversely the state was still one which was designed for the interests of the French landed elites, which stayed true up until the very end when it collapsed under financial pressure in 1789.
 Thus even though the French state expanded dramatically and became much more efficient and capable, it was still based on the rule of families, connections between noble elites, and personal status, rather than being a modern institutional state, and it certainly was no absolutist state seeking to destroy noble power.
 There were seeds of this which were present, with factions vying for influence rather than simply family politics, but it was still a way of doing business which was recognizable to people from centuries earlier.
-There were seeds of the "modern" state in some domains - such as in regards to poverty control, and policing - but these were always secondary to the main domain of the state, war.
-The ultimate collapse of the ancien regime, other than the immediate trigger of finance, came from the growing contradictions of its social structure and the secularization of its society : a regime which depended upon its structure being divinely ordained for the King to be legitimate (supposedly the King's contract was with God alone - and if not with god, then who else but with the Nation?), could not survive the loss of the sacred.
+There were seeds of the "modern" state in some domains— such as in regards to poverty control, and policing—but these were always secondary to the main domain of the state, war.
+The ultimate collapse of the ancient regime, other than the immediate trigger of finance, came from the growing contradictions of its social structure and the secularization of its society: a regime which depended upon its structure being divinely ordained for the King to be legitimate (supposedly the King's contract was with God alone—and if not with god, then who else but with the Nation?), could not survive the loss of the sacred.

 © 2018 Ryan Thomas